 Tools + Supplies Used

 panel molding / small decorative trim

 Spackle (our pick)

 Finish nailer with 1 1/4″ and 1″ nails

 What We Did:

-Our bi-fold doors are hollow core, but to be honest, we first searched high and low for solid doors.
-Not only did this turn into The Impossible Task, but when we were finally able to track them down, they were easily three (if not four!) times the cost.
-Well, we’re happy to report that the addition of 1x3s gives the doors so much strength, and all our initial worries flew out the window.
+Our bi-fold doors are hollow core, and we’re happy to report that the addition of 1x3s gives the doors so much strength, and all our initial worries flew out the window.
 Most importantly, the 3/4″ thickness of the 1-bys paired with the panel moldings is a near identical match to the cabinets above:

-We talked more about the rest of The Scary Room’s trim in this post, but you can see that they’ve since been painted!
-It took a good three coats to cover all that raw pine, but my goodness, all those weeks of trim labor was well worth it.
-And below, you might be able to notice that we added a small strip of pine stop in front of the track, making it completely invisible.
+Below, you might be able to notice that we added a small strip of pine stop in front of the track, making it completely invisible and elevating the look.
 We also added two knobs on each set of doors to give the illusion that we have four separate doors, rather than a pair of bi-folds!
-(Plus how cute are these latches?
-More on these finishing details next week!)
+(Plus how cute are these latches?)

 Since diving into all things Scary Room, we’ve been able to almost double the amount of usable closet space, and although we’re not quite to the point of closet organization, we’re just thrilled that we’ve gotten this wall – this room! – to an official starting point.
 And hey, we’re not too far off from our original plans!

 So, go forth!
 Show those bi-folds a little love.